vanderhoornm/android-MythTV-Leanfront/README.md

 ## Restrictions

-- Playback with the NVidia Shield needs a TV that supports AC3 (I believe all TVs should support that) as the shield is unable to decode AC3 in hardware.
-The amazon fire stick 4K will decode AC3 in hardware so it works on a monitor without AC3 support.
-You must select surround sound or auto in the shield audio setup.
 - There is limited support for watching LiveTV at present.
-- Slave backends are currently only supported if you use "Master backend override" or they are available on the master backend.
+- Slave backends are currently only supported if you use "Master backend override" or recordings are available on the master backend.

 ## To Do List